 Students receive an academic warning if they receive grades below 2.0 in two consecutive courses even if their cumulative GPA is 2.00 or higher.
 Students placed on academic warning receive letters indicating this status but, because they are considered to be in good standing, this action is not reflected on transcripts.

 Academic probation indicates that a student’s difficulties are serious and his or her continuation at the University is in question.
-A student is placed on academic probation when his/her cumulative GPA falls below 2.00.
+A student is placed on academic probation when his/her cumulative or semester GPA falls below 2.00.
 Students have two consecutive courses to restore their cumulative GPA to the 2.00 required for continuing registration and for graduation.

 Students are subject to academic disqualification if their cumulative GPA is not restored to 2.00 by the end of the second consecutive course following the academic probation action.
 Academic disqualification bars students from further study at the University of Redlands for a period of six months.
 Students who have begun a course prior to receiving notification of academic disqualification are permitted to complete that course.